SlopCrew/SlopCrew/README.md

 ---

 It's a Bomb Rush Cyberfunk multiplayer mod.
-Skate around with your friends.

-**See the [INSTALL.md](https://github.com/SlopCrew/SlopCrew/blob/main/INSTALL.md) file for setting up the mod, or making your own servers.**
+Skate around with your friends. **See the [INSTALL.md](https://github.com/SlopCrew/SlopCrew/blob/main/INSTALL.md) file for setting up the mod, or making your own servers.**

+## Features

+- Large MMO-style world where everyone exists together
+- See other people's movements, animations, and visual effects
+- Go against players in score battles, combo battles, and races
+- See other players wearing custom character models you have installed (via [CrewBoom](https://github.com/SGiygas/CrewBoom))